Building plans rolled up sitting on open building plans on a table with a ruler, pencil and eraser sitting on top banner image

 Our pre-assessment team will review your application and notify you of the outcome.
 If Council accepts your application, we will issue you with an invoice for the application fee in line with our current fees and charges document, via the Planning Portal:

-Once we accept your application and issue you an invoice via the Planning Portal, you'll need to pay the fee by following one of the payment options included on the invoice.
+Once we accept your application and issue you an invoice via the Planning Portal, you'll need to pay the fee by following one of the payment options listed on the invoice.

 Frequently asked questions